openmrs/openmrs-ocl-client/README.md

 ```

 ## How to contribute to this project?
- - Please read [OpenMRS wiki](https://wiki.openmrs.org/) for awareness on the code of conduct used in OpenMRS organization
+ - Please read [OpenMRS wiki](https://wiki.openmrs.org/) for awareness on the code of conduct used in OpenMRS community.
- - And to get you started with the project please use the OpenMRS-OCL [documentation](https://wiki.openmrs.org/x/1gJiDQ)
+ - And to get you started with the project please use the OpenMRS-OCL [documentation](https://wiki.openmrs.org/x/1gJiDQ).

 ## Support